The Doctorate of Business Administration (DBA) program at Concordia University will prepare you as a leader to make data-informed decisions.

 When it comes to funding your education, be sure to check with your employer to see if they will pay a portion of your tuition.

 You can learn more about our Uncommon Scholarships here.

 Here is list of what you need to do to apply:

 - Official Transcript

 Once you get accepted, you’ll pay a $250 deposit that secures your seat within 30 days.
 This deposit goes toward your tuition and is not an additional fee.

-If you want to learn more about what it takes to get your DBA at Concordia University, you can book a call with our Inquiry Support Specialists.
+If you want to learn more about what it takes to get your DBA at Concordia University, you can check out the program page here.

 If this story has inspired you, why not explore how you can help further Concordia's mission through giving.